76374/smpl-canvas/README.md

 ### renderProps: RenderProps[] (readonly)
 Information which is used by Render about sequence of operation required for object drawing.
 ## Instance methods:
-### lines
+### line (line: Point[], color?: string): RenderTools
-Draws a broken line defined by provided points.
+Draws a broken line defined by provided points abd color.
+Returns current instance to chain draw calls.

-Arguments:

-**line**: Point[] - points to line or broken line (polygonal chain)

-**color**: string (optional) - color of the stroke

-Return value: **RenderTools** - current instance to chain drawing methods
-#### circle
-Draws a circle.

-Arguments:
+### circle (circle: Circle): RenderTools

-**circle**: Circle - data structure that defines center, radius, fill and stroke colors of the circle.

-Return value: *RenderTools* - current instance to chain drawing methods
+Draws a circle. `Circle` data structure defines center, radius, fill and stroke colors.
+Returns current instance to chain draw calls.
-#### shape
+### shape (shape: Shape): RenderTools
-**shape**: Shape - data structure that defines points to build various shapes, their fill and stroke color.

-Return value: **RenderTools** - current instance to chain drawing methods
+Draws a shape defined by `Shape` data structure which includes points to build various shapes, their fill and stroke color.
+Returns current instance to chain draw calls.
-#### text
+### text (text: string, textProps: TextProps): RenderTools
-Renders text.
-It is used by TextField and in most cases rendering text can be done using that class.
+Takes text string and its properties like font, size, leading as arguments.
+It is used by `TextField` and in most cases text rendering can be done using that class.
+Returns current instance to chain draw calls.

-Arguments:

-**text**: string - text to render

-**textProps**: TextProps - font, size, leading for the text

-Return value: **RenderTools** - current instance to chain drawing methods
-#### textLines
+### textLines (lines: string[], textProps?: TextProps): RenderTools
-Similar to the text property but can render multiline text.
+Similar to the `text` property but take a string array as an argument to render multiline text.

-Arguments:

-**lines**: string[] - lines of text

-**textProps**: TextProps - font, size, leading for the text

-Return value: *RenderTools* - current instance to chain drawing methods
-## DisplayObjectContainer
+# DisplayObjectContainer
 Visual container for display objects.
 Child position becomes relative to its parent after adding.
 As it extends DisplayObject, it has all its possibilities for positioning, rendering etc,  and it can contain other containers as well.
-### Static methods
+## Static methods
-#### isContainer
+### isContainer (obj: any): boolean
-Checks if the argument is an instance of the DisplayObjectContainer class.
+Checks if the argument is an instance of the `DisplayObjectContainer` class.
-Arguments:
-obj: any.
-Any object to be tested
-Return value: boolean.
-Instance methods
+## Instance methods
-addChild
+### addChild (displayObject: DisplayObject): DisplayObject
-Arguments:
-displayObject: DisplayObject.
-A display object to be added to the container. foreachChild
+Adds provided `displayObject` to the container.
+Returns provided display object.
+### foreachChild (callbackFn: (child: DisplayObject) => void)
 Similar to foreach in Array, makes loop through all children of the container.
-Arguments:
-callbackFn: Function.
-A function that takes displayObject as the argument. removeChild
+Provided function that takes displayObject as the argument.
-Arguments:
-displayObject: DisplayObject.
-A display object to be removed from the container. removeAll
+### removeChild (displayObject: DisplayObject)
-Removes all children from the container.
+Removes provided `displayObject` from the container.
-Arguments:
+### removeAll (withDispose = true)
-withDispose: boolean (optional).
-Calls the dispose method in all children when removing them. updateLayout
+Removes all children from the container. `withDispose` argument is `true` by default and when it is `true` it calls `dispose` method in all children when removing them.
+### updateLayout ()
-The method is called from a Stage instance when the container is its direct or nested child.
+The method is called from a `Stage` instance when the container is its direct or nested child.
 Depending on contained objects, it increases its size if the child is out of the container bounds defined by its width and height.
-For example, if the width of a container is 0, and it has a child with width = 5 and x = 10, the container's width will be 15 after the update. updateLayout call goes from the deeps child upward.
-Which means updateLayout is called in all child containers first.
+For example, if the width of a container is 0, and it has a child with width = 5 and x = 10, the container's width will be 15 after the update. `updateLayout` call goes from the deeps child upward.
+Which means `updateLayout` is called in all child containers first.
 This method can be overridden to update the size differently or other properties before rendering.
-Inherited properties and methods
+## Inherited properties and methods
-cursor: CursorType
+**cursor: CursorType

 hitTestInBounds: boolean

 mouseClick: Signal<MouseData>

 mouseMove: Signal<MouseData>

 mouseOver: Signal<MouseData>

 mouseOut: Signal<MouseData>

 height: number

 name: string

 updated: Signal

 width: number

 dispose()

 render(tools: RenderTools)

-hitTest(x: number, y: number): boolean
+hitTest(x: number, y: number): boolean**

-Stage
+# Stage
 Main container which handles render process and input events for nested display objects.
 Update process includes next steps:
 Cleaning up the canvas